-Apache Kafka is an awesome way to stream data between your applications.
-It’s often used to integrate components in a distributed system, like microservices.
-But it does have some rather snazzy terminology.
-So what’s the difference between Kafka, Kafka Streams and Kafka Connect?
+Apache Kafka is an awesome way to stream data between applications.
+It’s often used to connect up components in a distributed system, so it’s especially useful if you’re using microservices.
+But it does have some rather confusing terminology.
+So what is the difference between Kafka, Kafka Streams and Kafka Connect?
 Let’s find out.

-Kafka, Kafka Streams and Kafka Connect are all tools that form part of the Kafka ecosystem of event streaming.
-These tools have some similarities, but there are also some key differences that set them apart.
+Kafka, Kafka Streams and Kafka Connect are all components in the Kafka project.
+These three components seem similar, but there are some key things that set them apart.

-Kafka Streams is an API for writing applications that transform and enrich data in Apache Kafka, usually by publishing the transformed data onto a new topic.
-The data processing itself happens within your application, not on a Kafka broker.
+Kafka Streams is an API for writing client applications that transform data in Apache Kafka.
+You usually do this by publishing the transformed data onto a new topic.
+The data processing itself happens within your client application, not on a Kafka broker.

 Kafka Connect is an API for moving data into and out of Kafka.
-It standardises the integration of other applications into Kafka, by letting you write and share connectors for moving data to/from popular applications like databases.
+It provides a pluggable way to integrate other applications with Kafka, by letting you use and share connectors to move data to or from popular applications, like databases.

 At first glance, Apache Kafka just seems like a message broker, which can ship a message from a producer to a consumer.
 But actually Kafka is a lot more than that.

 Kafka is primarily a distributed event log.
 It’s usually run as a cluster of several brokers, which are joined together.